WICG/view-transitions/explainer.md

 ## Cross-document same-origin transitions

-Many developers are more excited about cross-document transitions than SPA transition.
+Many developers are more excited about cross-document transitions than SPA transitions.
 We've focused on SPA transitions as it's a slightly smaller problem, and easier to prototype.
 However, the model has been designed to work across documents.

 In the SPA API: